 |N.B.
 Morgan steering took a BIG step forward when the company was able to mandate an excellent French manufacturer to adapt one of its steering system for Morgans.
 We call it Gemmer Box.
 This was followed by the Jack Knight Morgan Rack & Pinion.
 With both, Morgan steering and front suspension entered a new era.
 The Gemmer swap for Burman-Douglas or Cam Gears Steering boxes has become THE common upgrade for earlier Morgan owners.
 Prudent maintenance may get the best out of your Burman-Douglas but the simplest fix is to fit the Gemmer.
 Sadly, Gemmer supply has become spotty and uncertain, both of the box (RHD and LHD) and the drop arms.|

-BISHOP CAM BOX
+BISHOP GEARS BOX

 by Jean-Frederic Frot at the eMog Pub February 10, 2011